 In a two-way learning environment, the Elder in Residence program ensures that cultural knowledge and activities are accessible to all students, staff, and faculty at UNBC.

-The Elder in Residence Program, as well as weekly visits from Métis and Dakelh Elders, offer a tangible link to First Nations tradition, identity, and history.
+The Elder in Residence Program, as well as regular from Métis Elders, offers a tangible link to Indigenous traditions, identities, and histories.

 We celebrate and honour the contributions of Elders to the university community.
 UNBC’s Elder Protocol is symbolic of how respect and reciprocity is foundational to the relationships we hold with Elders at UNBC.